-Although the correlations and scatter plots provide a general picture of what the data shows on the relationships in question, we turn to regressions to determine whether these correlations are statistically significant.
-However, the question of interest for us is not merely whether they are statistically significant from zero, but also whether they are significantly different from what the models predict.
-To do this, we estimate regressions of both the dispersion (inter-quartile range) and skewness (both moment and Kelly skewness) of the price change distribution on inflation, with different specifications allowing for different sets of controls and sample periods.
-As before, we run the regressions both on the whole sample period and on only after 1984.
-Controls are then included to address the fact that many important changes occurred in the U.S. monetary environment over our sample period, which could conceivably have a direct effect on the price change distribution.
-Since expected inflation could affect firms' price setting decisions separately from present realized nominal shocks, we inlude expected inflation (measured by the University of Michigan Survey of Consumers) as a control.
-We also include dummy variables for the different Federal Reserve chair's times in office, to control for differences in the conduct of monetary policy.
-Tables 6 to 8 show the coefficients on inflation for these different specifications, with the standard errors below them.
+$y_t$ denotes the different price change moments (frequency, dispersion, and skewness).
+Controls are included to address the fact that many important changes occurred in the U.S. monetary environment over our sample period, which could conceivably have a direct effect on the price change distribution.
+Since expected inflation could affect firms' price setting decisions separately from present realized nominal shocks, we inlcude expected inflation (measured by the University of Michigan Survey of Consumers) as a control.
+We also inlcude dummy variables for the different Federal Reserve chair's times in office, to control for differences in the conduct of monetary policy.
+The different specifications cover different combinations of controls (no controls, Fed dummies only, or Fed dummies with expected inflation) and the different periods.
+Tables 6 to 9 show the estimates for $\beta$ from these different specifications, with the standard errors below them.
 All standard errors are calculated according to Newey and West (1987), and allow for serial correlation in the residuals.